RossPaterson/advent-of-code/2023/README.md

 (image by [Jo Wood](https://github.com/jwoLondon))

-Some of the early puzzles (days 3, 5 and 7) were significantly tougher than in the last 3 years.
+This year started off a little tougher than the last 3 years, but there were still several easy ones.
+Some puzzles required, or were much easier with, prior knowledge of algorithms (days 12, 14 and 17) or mathematics (days 10 and 18).
+These things are good to know, but this means the leaderboard times for these days underestimate the relative difficulty for less expert solvers.

-The narrative appears to be a descending recursion through the islands, through which we will return later.
+The narrative was a recursion through five islands (looking like baubles), through which we returned later.

 ## [Day 1: Trebuchet?!](https://adventofcode.com/2023/day/1)